 Tragically, Kabita’s story is not unusual.
 Across the world, Christian women suffer not only because of their faith but also their gender.
 This persecution tends to be violent, complex and hidden.

+Violence against Christian women and girls continues to rise around the world – be that sexual, physical or psychological.
 Sexual violence can be overt, such as Christian women being abducted by Boko Haram and used as sex slaves, or it can be covert, under the guise of forced marriage, for example.
-Given the honour culture of many societies, sexual violence is often used to intentionally shame and stigmatise victims as well as their families and communities.
+Given the 'honour' culture of many societies, sexual violence is often used to intentionally shame and stigmatise victims as well as their families and communities.
 This can result in a breakdown in relationships – for instance, parents no longer want to be associated with their daughter.

 This shame and stigma feeds into a key reason why physical violence is also common against Christian women and girls.
 Men attack with impunity because victims keep quiet for fear of the dishonour it will bring and poor legal frameworks mean wrongdoing often goes punished.
 This, in turn, makes women and girls increasingly vulnerable to psychological violence.